Exact-Science/es_apparel_fe/README.md

     <img height="190" src="./assets/RR.png">
 </div>

-> General product overview page, consisting of a related products section, a dedicated module to user-provided questions and answers, and a ratings and reviews module.
 ## Table of Contents

 - [Description](#description)
 - [Demonstrations](#demonstrations)
 - [Getting Started](#getting-started)
 - [Contributors](#contributors)

 ---
 ## Description
-The Exact Science Apparel project is the complete redesign and reimplementation of an outdated E-commerce application.

 This project has the capacity to offer a fully functioning online retail experience to its users.
 Using agile development practices while working as a small team of engineers, this repository provides the complete front-end functionality of the system.
+The application offers users interactions with the following modules:
+- Product Overviews
+- Related Products
+- Questions and Answers
+- Ratings and Reviews

 ### Technologies